 The foot is an amazing and intricate structure consisting of 24 bones held in place by their interlocking shape and fibrous connective tissue called ligaments.
 Additional support is provided by muscles as well as a very important structure called the plantar fascia.

 There are many common causes of foot pain.
-Below well shall discuss these as well as how you could begin your journey to becoming FREE from foot pain 100% naturally without the use of drugs or steroids.
+Below we shall discuss these as well as how you could begin your journey to becoming FREE from foot pain 100% naturally without the use of drugs or steroids.

 Is foot pain stopping you from keeping fit, playing your favourite sport, bush walking or simply not allowing you to wear your favourite pair of shoes?